prysmaticlabs/documentation/website/docs/advanced/builder.md

 - `--http-mev-relay` flag pointed to a mev boost instance or running relay (5.Builder via Relay URL).

-Each Relay's URL will correspond to a specific network and will need to be chosen accordingly. i.e. running beacon node on mainnet will require the mainnet relay.
+Each relay's URL will correspond to a specific network and will need to be chosen accordingly, i.e. running a beacon node on mainnet will require the mainnet relay.

 ### Circuit breaker